 - Basic includes up to five miles of towing, all the usual roadside assistance services, and up to $60 of locksmith services.
 The package costs $59 per year for singles and $69 for couples.

-- Standard includes everything in the basic package, plus up to 20 miles of towing, up to $90 of locksmith services, trip interruption benefits, and the option to cover dependents under the age of 21.
+- Standard includes everything in the basic package, plus up to 20 miles of towing, up to $90 of locksmith services, trip interruption benefits, and the option to cover dependents under 21.
 The package costs $79 per year for singles and $94 for couples; each covered dependent adds $15 per year to the membership fees.

-- Elite includes everything in the standard package, plus up to 100 miles of towing, up to $130 of locksmith services, plus goodies like legal defense, arrest bonds, hospital emergency room bonds, and a $500 vehicle repair check guarantee.
+- Elite includes everything in the standard package, plus up to 100 miles of towing, up to $130 of locksmith services, and goodies like legal defense, arrest bonds, hospital emergency room bonds, and a $500 vehicle repair check guarantee.
 The package costs $89 per year for singles, $99 for couples, and $119 for a family membership.

 Other roadside assistance companies